MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/business-performance-analytics-home-page.md

 ### Business analytics self-help

-To maintain the accuracy of report data, business performance analytics assesses the quality of the source data.
+To maintain the accuracy of report data, Business performance analytics assesses the quality of the source data.
 For more information, see [Business performance analytics self-help](/troubleshoot/dynamics-365/finance/business-performance-analytics/business-performance-analytics-self-help-overview).